-The onsite grid connection substation will consist of high voltage substation yard to allow for multiple (up to) 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, etc. The area for the onsite substation will be up to 1.5ha, as well as an additional up to 1.5ha for termination work upgrades required for connection into the common collector and Main Transmission Substation.
-The up to 132kV powerline and substation will have a 500m corridor (250m either side of the centre line and 250m around the entire perimeter of the proposed substation sites), to allow for micro-siting and avoidance of sensitive features where possible.
+The onsite grid switching substation will consist of a high voltage substation yard to allow for multiple 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, etc. The area for the onsite switching substation will be up to 1.5ha.
+In addition, an area of approximately 1.5ha will be required for any upgrades that may be required at the Collector Substation.
+The assessment area for the 132kV powerline and will cover a corridor of up to 500m, including a 250m wide buffer around the entire perimeter of the proposed substation sites, to allow for flexibility in the design of the final OHL and avoidance of sensitive features, where possible.
 This corridor, as opposed to the line routing, is proposed for authorisation.
-This application additionally includes the necessary up to 132kV voltage electrical components required for connection at the Collector Substation
+This application additionally includes the necessary 132kV electrical components required for connection at the Collector Substation.